 - Continuing to use the stimulant even when the individual knows that it is causing or exacerbating physical and psychological problems

-- Intoxication requires considerably greater amounts of stimulant use than it did previously
+- Tolerance, where intoxication requires considerably greater amounts of the stimulant.

 - Withdrawal, as shown by one of the following: